pmartincalvo/dni/README.md

 - Find and extract multiple DNIs from text.
 - Get detailed exceptions when a string has issues (see #TODO link).

+## Docs

-For an extensive compilation of usage examples, check the quickstart in the docs. #TODO add link
+- For an extensive compilation of usage examples, check the quickstart in the docs. #TODO add link
+- You can find here the API reference. #TODO Add link

 ## Misc

 - If you spot a bug or want to request a feature, feel free to open an issue in this repository.
--